 You can work on many maintenance tasks, and many of the following projects, at home and recoup your small investment in a short period of time.

-1. Fuel System Malfunction
+- Fuel System Malfunctions

-1. Fuel System Malfunction
+1. Fuel System Malfunctions

 Faulty components within the fuel system may cause a hard-starting condition.
 An engine requires a clean, flowing source of air and fuel to start and operate correctly, according to the engine and ambient temperature conditions.
 Here are some components you may want to check.